After over 20 years of teaching college English, the author loves to share tips, teaching plans, and information about the profession.

 - Put your name at the top of the paper as Reader #1____ or Reader #2 etc.

 - Read the paper and be an active reader by annotating and making comments as you read.
 For example, you can:

 - Underline any grammar/spelling errors you see and put a question mark or comment in the margin.

-- ·Mark positive comments like “Good,” “interesting,” “nice analogy” along the margins.
+- ·Mark positive comments like “Good,” “interesting,” and “nice analogy” along the margins.

 - ·If you don’t understand something or think the writer needs to give more explanation of a point, write that in the margin.
-Mark sentences which are weak.
+Mark sentences that are weak.

 - ·If you can think of an example the writer could use or a way they could organize or present the material more clearly, tell them!